 Licensing Fees/ Total Cost of Ownership

 Salesforce: Perhaps the most crucial thing to bear in mind with Salesforce is its revenue share setup: the company calls it “shared success”, where fees are worked out according to a GMV model (Gross Merchandise Value).
 Licensees can expect to pay anywhere between 2-3% of annual GMV to use it.
 In essence, this equates to a regressive ‘Success Tax’ – where the more revenue you generate, the more you pay.
 Salesforce’s contracts are generally longer than Magento’s (between 3-5 years) as well, with a severance fee if you decide to leave early.
 Overages for exceeding prenegotiated sales levels or transaction limits can also make costs with Salesforce spiral.

 Magneto: Unlike in Salesforce, you do not need to model projected costs over three to five years to make choosing the platform worthwhile.
 Costs are negotiated on a year by year basis, and for new Commerce Cloud clients, Magento offers monthly payments to paid over the course of that initial year.
 Another thing to consider is that, for the TOC (Total Cost of Ownership) Magento Enterprise Cloud gives much better value for money.
 With Magento CC you get Magento BI, Fastly, CDN and RDS.
-This makes it is a fully packed out provision.
-With access to a far great number of extensions in the Magento Marketplace, which on average cost around $80, you also much more likely to find costs kept to a minimum as your site progresses.
+This makes it is a fully packed omni channel platform for fully integrated shopping experiences.
+With access to far more extensions (costing on average around $80) in Magento Marketplace, ‘add on’ costs should be kept to a minimum as well.